The Pattern in the Sister Queens' Skirts

 The best likenesses of these women are in the Preah Khan temple.
 The older sister, Indradevī, has been portrayed as the river goddess Ganga, and is standing under the roof of a palace.
 Her face looks like images we see of her in bas relief at other temples.
 Jayarājadevī’s face looks like the face we see on free-standing sculptures of her.
 Both women are wearing all the accoutrements of a queen.
 And they’re worshipped by locals as Jayarājadevī and Indradevī.

-But Western scholars do not acknowledge that these two bas relief are Jayavarman VII’s sister queens – there is no inscription that identifies them as such.
-One world-renowned scholar told me they are simply “door guards”.
+But Western scholars do not acknowledge that these two bas relief are Jayavarman VII’s sister queens there is no inscription that identifies them as such.
+One world-renowned scholar told me they’re simply “door guards”.

-These scholars didn’t look at what the queens were wearing.
+These scholars didn’t look at what the women were wearing.
+The pattern in their skirts (under their sashes) is so much alike that I believe the skirts were cut from the same piece of cloth - a common practice among sisters in Cambodia today.
 I knew it must have been imported silk.
-And if I could prove it, this would add to the evidence that these two images are, in fact, Jayarājadevī and her sister.
+And if I could prove it, this would add to the evidence that these two images are, in fact, Jayarājadevī (below) and her sister.

-Could I identify the pattern in the skirt under the sash?
+Could I identify the pattern in the skirts?
 In 2023 I looked at a photo of every flower found in Cambodia today - all 525 of them.
 There was only one candidate.
 I got a match on the number of petals, and on the shape of the petals and the center of the flower.
 Then I looked at the stem - a match as well.
 The pattern in the queens’ skirts must be the Royal Poinciana flower, native only to Madagascar.
 But what clinched my identification was that the flower on the queens’ skirts was rendered to scale.
-Royal Poinciana are unusually large – today, about six inches across.
+Royal Poinciana are unusually large – today, as much as six inches across.

 Next, I determined that it is highly unlikely that the Angkorians had the Royal Poinciana tree at the time the two bas relief were carved – so it wouldn’t be a Cambodian pattern.
 But, where was it from?